-I received this book for free from Netgalley in exchange for an honest review.
+I received this book for free from Netgalley for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Taste of Home Recipes Across America Cookbook by Taste of Home

 Published by Reader's Digest on Sept.
 12, 2013

 Your Favorite Indie Bookstore* | Barnes & Noble*